Ananya23676/Cancer-detection-project/README.md

-1. Introduction
+1. Introduction:
 Breast cancer is one of the most common and life-threatening diseases among women worldwide.
 Early detection significantly increases survival rates.
 This project uses machine-learning techniques to classify breast tumors as either malignant (cancerous) or benign (non-cancerous).
 The goal is to build a system that can assist medical professionals by analyzing clinical measurements and providing fast, accurate predictions.
 The project utilizes the Breast Cancer Wisconsin Diagnostic Dataset, which includes numerical features describing tumor characteristics such as radius, texture, perimeter, smoothness, and concavity.
 Two machine-learning approaches are used:
 1. K-Means Clustering – to explore natural grouping patterns without labels
 2. K-Nearest Neighbors (KNN) – a supervised model for actual classification
-2. Data Preprocessing
+2. Data Preprocessing :
 Data preprocessing is crucial for building a high-performing machine-learning model.
 This stage transforms raw data into a clean, standardized, and machine-readable format.
 2.1 Loading and Inspecting the Dataset
 The dataset is imported using Pandas.
 Basic functions such as .head(), .info(), and .describe() are typically used to understand: